Login

 School Context

-Each class has 6 students, a teacher and 2 or 3 SNAs.
-There are seven primary classrooms.
-Classes 1 and 2 follow the Aistear Programme.
-Classes 3 to 7 follow the National Curriculum, (except for Irish).
+Each class has 6 students, a teacher and 2/3 SNAs.
+There are 7 primary classrooms.
+Classes 1 -7 follow the National Curriculum, differentiated to meet individual students’ needs (except for Irish).

-There are seven secondary classes working on PLU, JCSP and LCA programmes.
+There are 7 secondary classes working on Junior Certificate and LCA programmes.
+Year 1 is a transition programme at the end of which students are assessed using WRAT 5 to determine whether they will follow Level 2 or Level 3 curriculum, or both.
+For their final two years in the school, students engage with the LCA course and may sit exams in English, Maths, Woodwork and History.
 Running in parallel to this they work on the School Leavers Programme to prepare them for their next educational or occupational setting on leaving the school.
-Community links are established and fostered to maximise educational potential and to create opportunities for future placements, study or jobs.
+Community links are established and fostered to maximise educational potential and to create opportunities for future placements, study and/or jobs.
+Students who leave at 18 years of age typically attend Ormond College, National Learning Network, Beam, SOS, Southeast Technological University and other 3rd level settings.

-Professionals are facilitated to attend the school to work with individuals, groups of students or to support teachers in their work.
-Teachers are eager to work with such professionals to support students through assessments and the delivery of specific programmes for example Occupational Therapy, Speech and Language Therapy and Play Therapy.
+Professionals are facilitated to attend the school to work with individual groups of students or to support teachers in their work.
+Teachers are eager to work with such professionals to support students through assessments and the delivery of specific programmes e.g. OT, SLT.